webhintio/hint/packages/parser-typescript-config/README.md

-# Parser typescript-config (`@hint/parser-typescript-config`)
+# TypeScript config parser (`@hint/parser-typescript-config`)

 The `typescript-config` parser allows the user to analyze the TypeScript configuration in their projects.

 To use it you will have to install it via `npm`: